jaimeiniesta/metainspector/README.md

 * [go-metainspector](https://github.com/fern4lvarez/go-metainspector), a port of MetaInspector for Go.
 * [Node-MetaInspector](https://github.com/gabceb/node-metainspector), a port of MetaInspector for Node.
 * [MetaInvestigator](https://github.com/nekova/metainvestigator), a port of MetaInspector for Elixir.
-* [Funkspector] (https://github.com/jaimeiniesta/funkspector), another port of MetaInspector for Elixir.
+* [Funkspector](https://github.com/jaimeiniesta/funkspector), another port of MetaInspector for Elixir.

 ## License
 MetaInspector is released under the [MIT license](MIT-LICENSE).